From ‘Squid Game’ to Shiba Inu, 6 easy Halloween costume ideas inspired by memes and pop culture

 — SUNG (@meetsung) October 12, 2021

 6. Jeff Bezos in space: Making history nine days after another billionaire entrepreneur made history, the Amazon founder blasted off to the edge of space on a Blue Origin flight this summer.
-You too can feel like you glimpsed the magnificence of Earth from the final frontier—coming back with an awed sense of our planet’s “fragility”—but without the risk of mechanical failure 60 miles off the ground.
+You, too can feel like you glimpsed the magnificence of Earth from the final frontier—returning with an awed sense of our planet’s “fragility”—but minus the risk of mechanical failure 60 miles off the ground.
 All you need is a blue jumpsuit, a cowboy hat, and Amelia Earhart’s aviator goggles.

-"For every Amazon customer out there and every Amazon employee, thank you from the bottom of my heart," Jeff Bezos says during #BlueOrigin news conference following successful flight to space. https://t.co/A0eR1oJLjm pic.twitter.com/LIhY65ijwa